Our goal is to share information and products that are truly helpful to renters.

 - Make sure you have everything.
 Take a quick inventory.
 Does it look like you have all your furniture and boxes?
 You don’t want to send everyone away only to realize you have no idea where your bed is!

-Well, you’re right — and you’re wrong.
-After you’ve lugged (or supervised all the lugging of) your boxes into your new place, you’re probably tired and possibly a bit overwhelmed.
 The prospect of unpacking all your boxes is probably daunting.
-There’s no urgency to unpack all of them now, but there are a few you should take care of sooner rather than later.
+There’s no urgency to unpack all of them now when you first move into your new apartment, but there are a few you should take care of sooner rather than later.

 Here are some things you should prioritize: